American Sign Language/English Interpreter, Associate in Applied Science Degree

-The Interpreter Training Program (ITP) is an intensive two-year program with one year of prequisites.
+The American Sign Language/English Interpreter Program is an intensive two-year program with one year of prequisites.
 It contains practical coursework for gaining proficiency in sign language through classroom style lectures, practicum, and hands on experience.

 A solid general education background is an important attribute for job seekers; the curriculum includes college credits in math, English and the humanities.
 After the completion of the program, students can begin work at an entry-level position in the educational setting or freelance as a sign language interpreter.
 As a professional interpreter, you will provide access for consumers through communication facilitation and cultural mediation in a variety of settings.

-- Associate in Applied Science - Interpreter Training
+- Associate in Applied Science - American Sign Language/English Interpreter

 After completion of the one prerequisite year and full time two-year program of 81 credit hours.